 Find passages in the bible

-Edited by Godgirl77, Anonymous, Russell John, Charmed and 3 others
+Edited by Godgirl77, Russell John, Charmed, Rose B and 2 others

 This is a list of steps on how to search through God's word, also known as the Bible.
 The Christian Bible was written by God through men as a guide on how to live life, understand and communicate with God.
 The best way to understand the Bible properly is to read it with an open mind, heart, and spirit.
 If you read the bible with an agenda then generally (especially those who are not familiar with the bible) people will miss the true underlying message of the bible.
 Instead they will pull apart and twist words to try and fit their agenda.
 However, like any other book, the best way to read is with an open mind.
 Some Christians also believe that you must listen for God to direct you to the passages that you need to read in that particular phase or moment of your life.
 Though the bible is a book full of stories, poetic songs, laws, prophesies and promises.
 It is not always read from front to back.
 It is recommended that new readers begin in the book of Mathew or John.
 Now there are several ways to search for a verse and the steps below will explain how to find a passage in a more literal sense.

 The Bible consists of books by name, then chapter number, followed by a colon and the verse.
 The books are in order of accounts and words people were given at each date and time.
 Starting with the Old Testament which is followed by the New Testament.

 Lets give an example as if we were searching for a particular scripture, in order to give you a better understanding.
 (You may want to try finding the example in order to ensure that you have searched the right way).

 John 3:16-18 ( The book of John, Chapter three, verse 16 to verse 18)